 |SISCAQU012||Assist participants with a disability during aquatic activities|

-After completion of all online Units of Competency you will be provided with a Theory Acknowledgement.
-You will then be welcome to attend the Practical Induction workshop of your course which focuses on transitioning you from theory to hands on practical.
+After completion of all online Units of Competency, you will then be welcome to attend the Practical Induction workshop of your course which focuses on transitioning you from theory to hands-on practical.

 - Limitations and Capabilities